mewpull/webview/README.md

 [![GoDoc](https://godoc.org/github.com/zserge/webview?status.svg)](https://godoc.org/github.com/zserge/webview)
 [![Go Report Card](https://goreportcard.com/badge/github.com/zserge/webview)](https://goreportcard.com/report/github.com/zserge/webview)

+## Why does this fork exist?

+There are a number of changes that are needed for the Wails framework that wouldn't fit in with the goals of the upstream project.
+Updates that would benefit the upstream project will be contributed wherever possible.

+## About

 A tiny cross-platform webview library for C/C++/Golang to build modern cross-platform GUIs.
 Also, there are [Rust bindings](https://github.com/Boscop/webview-rs), [Python bindings](https://github.com/zserge/webview-python), [Nim bindings](https://github.com/oskca/webview), [Haskell](https://github.com/lettier/webviewhs) and [C# bindings](https://github.com/iwillspeak/webview-cs) available.